 Taurine is an essential amino acid which is found predominately in meat and seafood.
 Cats require taurine for normal heart function, neurological development, bile salt formation, reproduction, and vision.
 Felines can synthesise small amounts of taurine in the body, however, most is obtained via the diet (which is why it is known as an essential amino acid).
 Since the 1970’s it has been added to all commercial cat food.
 Dogs are better able to synthesise taurine in the body, and therefore it is not necessary to add it to their food.
-Feeding a cat dog food will result in taurine deficiency.
+Feeding a cat dog food will result in a taurine deficiency.

 Another essential amino acid, arginine is responsible for protein synthesis and ammonia detoxification.
 A diet lacking in arginine will result in a cat with hyperammonemia (excess of ammonia in the blood), resulting in vomiting, muscle spasms, unsteady gait, hyperesthesia, and spasms, eventually, death will occur.

 Fats provide the cat with energy.
-They are necessary for the absorption of fat soluble vitamins and for the production of certain hormones.
+They are necessary for the absorption of fat-soluble vitamins and for the production of certain hormones.

 Arachidonic acid is an essential omega-6 fatty acid Dogs are able to synthesize linoleic acid (found in many vegetable oils) into arachidonic acid, cats, however, are lacking the necessary enzyme to do this and cats must obtain this from their diet.

-Unlike most mammals, cats are unable to convert vitamin A precursors (beta carotene) into active vitamin A (retinol).
+Unlike most mammals, cats are unable to convert vitamin A precursors (beta-carotene) into active vitamin A (retinol).
 Dogs are able to convert carotenoids in plant matter into active vitamin A, however, the cat must consume all his vitamin A as free retinol from animal tissues.
 Vitamin A deficiency is rare in cats fed commercial cat food diets as adequate amounts are added.

 Niacin (vitamin B):

-Most other species of animal are able to synthesize niacin from the amino acid tryptophan, however, cats can not do this and must obtain this through their diet.
-Niacin is a water-soluble vitamin, meaning they are not stored in the body, and must be replaced continually.
-Niacin helps the body convert nutrients into energy, nervous system function, and for healthy skin, coat, liver and eyes.
+Most other species of animal are able to synthesize niacin from the amino acid tryptophan, however, cats cannot do this and must obtain this through their diet.
+Niacin is a water-soluble vitamin, meaning they are not stored in the body and must be replaced continually.
+Niacin helps the body convert nutrients into energy, nervous system function, and for healthy skin, coat, liver, and eyes.
 Niacin is found in plants but in much lower levels than in meat.

 So as you can see, a cat’s nutritional requirements are quite different to that of the dog.
 There are many nutrients which are essential for the cat to obtain via the diet that is either not found in dog food, or in levels that are too low to meet your cat’s needs.
 Feeding a balanced diet specifically for cats is absolutely essential.
 Any commercial cat food should meet AAFCO standards.